backtick-se/cowait-notebook-eval/README.md

    ```bash
    $ cowait notebook --cluster demo
    ```
    It might take a few minutes for the cluster to download the image.
-Once the task is running, a link should be displayed.
+Once the task is running, a link will be displayed.
 Open it to access the notebook.

 1. Create a new notebook called `volume.ipynb`.
 Make sure to select the Cowait kernel.

 1. Take a moment to appreciate the magic of `clientfs`

    **TODO: How?
-Briefly explain clientfs**
+Briefly explain clientfs.
+Also, this should probably not be done here.
+Maybe put it before the test?**

 1. Download some data into a pandas dataframe.
 The dataset contains every trade executed on the Bitmex cryptocurrency derivatives platform, divided into one file per day.